 What you need to know about the Moveable Transactions Act:

-The Moveable Transactions (Scotland) Act 2023 (the “Act”) was passed by the Scottish Parliament in May 2023 and will make fundamental, and very positive, changes to the commercial landscape in Scotland.
-The Act came into force on 1 April 2025.
+The Moveable Transactions (Scotland) Act 2023 (the “Act”) was passed by the Scottish Parliament in May 2023, making fundamental, positive, changes to the commercial landscape in Scotland.
+The Act came into force on 1 April 2025 and made it easier to take fixed security over moveable property and contractual rights in Scotland.

 Previously, the only way to create fixed security over moveable property in Scotland was by way of a pledge.
 This required physical or symbolic delivery of the asset.
 The Act creates a new statutory pledge which will enable fixed security to be taken over certain moveable assets.
 Perfection is by registration in a new Register of Statutory Pledges without the need for delivery.